Program Policies

 A student withdrawing within the first two weeks of the semester must submit a Withdrawal from Student Teaching form via Docu Sign and fill out a Leave of Absence form on MyCSULB.
 It is the student’s responsibility to officially withdraw from all classes with the University.
 This is a separate process and form, which is available on the Enrollment Services website.
 If withdrawing from student teaching within the first two weeks, you must withdraw from all 18 units, including the student teaching seminar (EDSS 473) and EDSS 472A, B, C.

-11.4.2 Withdrawing from Student Teaching between weeks 2-6 of the student teaching semester due to illness, financial or personal reasons:
+11.4.2 Withdrawing from Student Teaching between weeks 2-6 of the student teaching semester due to poor performance:

 After the second week of the semester, students must withdraw from student teaching but do not need to fill out a Leave of Absence.
 At this point, students will receive a W on their transcripts.
 If a student withdraws between the 2nd and 6th week of student teaching, the student will receive CR or NC for EDSS 472A and may withdraw and receive W for EDSS 472 B & C. Students must also withdraw from EDSS 473.